blueputty01/class_notes/stat410/_pset.md

 $P(A\cup B)=P(A)+P(B)-P(A\cap B)$

-# chapter 3 conditional probabiliyt and independence
+# chapter 3 conditional probability and independence

 In the card game bridge, the 52 cards are dealt out equally to 4 players–called East, West, North, and South.
 If North and South have a total of 8 spades among them, what is the probability that East has 3 of the remaining 5 spades?
 > ![](z_attachments/cards%20cond%20prob.png)

 An ordinary deck of 52 playing cards is randomly divided into 4 piles of 13 cards each.
 Compute the probability that each pile has exactly 1 ace.